khufkens/growth_chamber_protocol/README.md

 ## Cost effective

 Although we acknowledge that the growth chambers carry a considerable cost.
 However, the reuse of small lab based growth chambers, normally reserved for smaller growth medium experiments, within the context of seedling and sapling research provides cost savings and a flexibility to researchers not available in brick and mortar setups.
+A bill of materials is provided [here](https://raw.githubusercontent.com/khufkens/growth_chamber_protocol/main/docs/BOM.pdf)

 ## Setup